 By Gopinath Anantharaman, Sr. Director R&D; Arjun Basu, IT Director; Swapnil Hendre, Director, Solutions Engineering and Design; Ramanathan Meyyappan, Sr. Manager Application Services; Eric Rong, Technical Architect

 VMware IT builds, operates, and manages Identity Services, which enable VMware Cloud Services and the My VMware application platforms.
 VMware Cloud Services platform in turn enables secure access to more than twenty VMware SaaS offerings, including VMware Cloud on AWS, VMware Tanzu, and the VMware vRealize portfolio.
 The My VMware platform also enables key services, including license management, downloads, and global support services.
 Identity Services is centralized across both platforms and helps millions of customers to authenticate and log in.
 Achieving a 99.99 percent service-level objective with stringent security and performance bars, and gaining economies of scale by managing both private and public cloud workloads with a single team were key challenges we successfully addressed.

 The VMware Cloud on AWS solution is an on-demand cloud service that integrates VMware vSphere®, VMware vSAN™, and VMware NSX®—along with VMware vCenter® management running on a dedicated, elastic Amazon Web Services (AWS) infrastructure.
-It offers IT the flexibility to provide a reliable VMware infrastructure to host Identity Services from a third data center.
+It offers IT the flexibility to provide a reliable VMware infrastructure to host Identity Services from a tertiary data center.